ccamel/awesome-ccamel/README.md

 - [kuchin/awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups
 - [lauthieb/awesome-storybook](https://github.com/lauthieb/awesome-storybook) - A collection of awesome resources about @storybookjs ecosystem 🎨
 - [lensapp/lens](https://github.com/lensapp/lens) - Lens - The way the world runs Kubernetes
+- [leptos-rs/awesome-leptos](https://github.com/leptos-rs/awesome-leptos) - A collection of awesome libraries in the Leptos ecosystem.
 - [linexjlin/GPTs](https://github.com/linexjlin/GPTs) - leaked prompts of GPTs
 - [llaisdy/beam_languages](https://github.com/llaisdy/beam_languages) - Languages, and about languages, on the BEAM
 - [lolottetheclash/lolottetheclash](https://github.com/lolottetheclash/lolottetheclash) - About me